Brocier/project2WDI13/README.md

 * HBS - view handler
 * dotenv - loads environment variables, such as the DB
 * body-parser - translator of rawtext
+* trello - user story tracking
+* figma - wire-framing
+* vs code - text editor of choice

 #### Approach taken

-* Started off getting a baseline project working
+* Started off getting a baseline project working with npm and express-generator.
-* Worked on getting a fleshed out README for me to build on later.
+* Worked on getting a fleshed out README to build on later.
+* Built out an ERD and wireframe.

 #### Unsolved problems